Doctor of Social Work

 Dr KU Hok Bun, Ben

-The Doctor of Social Work programme aims to provide first-rate education for senior social workers, welfare administrators and social work educators with substantial experience who are committed to engage in pursuing and integrating a higher level of research, practice and education for advancing the framework of knowledge and practice, and social betterment.
+The Doctor of Social Work programme aims to provide first-rate education for social workers, welfare administrators and social work educators with substantial professional experience and commitment to engage in pursuing and integrating a higher level of research, practice and education for advancing the framework of knowledge and practice, and social betterment.

 The programme is specifically designed to cater for the needs of those who seek to develop and advance their academic, professional and reflective capacity and capability as practitioner-researcher-educator in a social setting of rapid changes.